luanphungba/bilibili/README.md

 2. Download [AnkiConnect](https://foosoft.github.io/anki-connect/) addon
 3. Install the addon in Anki (Tools > Add-ons > Install Add-on)
 4. Restart Anki
+5. **Configure AnkiConnect Security** (Required for extension to work):
+   - Open Anki
+   - Go to Tools > Add-ons
+   - Find "AnkiConnect" and click "Config"
+   - Add the following to the "webCorsOriginList" array:
+     ```json
+     [
+       "*"
+     ]
+     ```
+   - Click "OK" to save
+   - Restart Anki for changes to take effect

 ## Usage